This post contains affiliate links. Read my disclosure policy here.

 Instructions For Gift Giver:

 - In a medium bowl, whisk the flour, baking soda and salt together.
-Add contents carefully to bottom of jar (a funnel can be used for easy pouring).
+Add contents carefully to the bottom of a 32-ounce jar (a funnel can be used for easy pouring).
 Pack down each layer gently with the back of a spoon.

 - Gently pour the white sugar on top as evenly as possible.